projectdiscovery/nuclei/v2/pkg/tmplexec/multiproto/README.md

 - Protocol Responses
 apart from extracted `internal:true` values response fields/values of protocol are added to template context at `ExecutorOptions.TemplateCtx` which takes care of sync and other issues if any. all response fields are prefixed with template type prefix ex: `ssl_subject_dn`

-### Other Methods
-Such templates are usually used when a particular vulnerability requires more than one protocol to be executed and in such cases the final result is core of the logic hence all methods such as
-Ex:  MakeResultEventItem, MakeResultEvent, GetCompiledOperators are not implemented in multi protocol and just call the same method on last protocol in queue

 ### Adding New Protocol to multi protocol execution logic
 while logic/implementation of multi protocol execution is abstracted. it requires 3 statements to be added in newly implemented protocol